-A missing pregnant woman has been found dead weeks after she went to meet someone to pick up baby items
+A missing pregnant woman has been found dead.
+Her baby was forcibly removed from her womb, police say

 Ochoa-Lopez vanished last month after she went to get baby items from a woman she met on a Facebook group, Cecelia Garcia, a spokeswoman for the victim's family, told CNN affiliate WGN.

-Authorities asked for Ochoa-Lopez's dental records from her family to identify her body, and also matched the baby's DNA to that of the father, the pastor said.
+Authorities asked for Ochoa-Lopez's dental records from her family to identify her body and also matched the baby's DNA to that of the father, the pastor said.

 Family mourns and prays

-Ochoa-Lopez was last seen on April 23 after leaving Latino Youth High School.
-She was supposed to pick up her 3-year-old from day care that evening, but she never showed up, authorities said.
+Ochoa-Lopez was last seen more than three weeks ago after leaving Latino Youth High School.
+She was supposed to pick up her 3-year-old from day care later but never showed up, authorities said.

-As family members mourn the teen, they are praying for a miracle that the baby survives, the family's spokeswoman said.
+As family members mourn the young woman, they are praying for a miracle that the baby survives, the family's spokeswoman said.

 "It just seems surreal.
 You see this stuff on the movies.
-You never get to know someone, people actually are this evil," Garcia told CNN affiliate WLS.
+You never get to know someone; people actually are this evil," Garcia told CNN affiliate WLS.